Making Your Move When The Market Tips Its Hand In The First Minute

 For those in the know, this is monitored closely as a zone that’s respected for support, resistance and break-out opportunities.

-All you need in order to take advantage of this tell is a watchful eye and a quick hand to mark these price levels.
+All you need to take advantage of this tell is a watchful eye and a quick hand to mark these price levels.

 Uncovering the market’s opening hand